 At its heart, it's a community that provides a family environment in which its members are responsible for self-governance.
 Each house member—first-year through senior—works hand-in-hand to achieve common goals which provides them with a strong foundation of self-reliance as well as excellent social interaction and leadership opportunities.

-Being self-governing means each year becomes a social experiment in which the residents must work together through the myriad of problems that all students encounter in addition to the complex problems of cooperative living.
+Residents work together through challenges that students encounter in cooperative living.
 Helyar House residents, which number about 40, plan, purchase the ingredients for, prepare, serve, and clean up after their own meals.
-They work cooperatively to provide their own janitorial services and building maintenance.
+They work cooperatively to provide proper upkeep of Helyar House.
+Just a few hours each week covers the cooperative living student crew responsibilities.
 In doing so, they solve their own problems and learn many critical leadership, interpersonal and life skills.
+Helyar students become a family with support and care for their fellow house members.